• Skip to primary navigation

 So where’s the hype?
 No matter what your HDTV can do, you’re probably never going to see any 10-bit content on it.
 Neither broadcast HDTV nor Blu-ray support deep color.
 If a studio released a movie on Blu-ray with 10-bit color, that disc wouldn’t work on any existing player.
 It would, in effect, be a whole new format incompatible with any current disc player.

-File 10 bit color in the “maybe later….” category.
+File 10-bit color in the “maybe later….” category.

 7.1 Audio passthrough

-Same goes for 7.1 Audio passthrough.
+The same goes for 7.1 Audio passthrough.

 If you’ve got a kick-ass home theatre system with 7.1 speakers and a dedicated room to watch your movies, let me ask you a question: